-Benefit Description You Pay Surgical procedures (cont.)
-Standard Option When multiple or bilateral surgical procedures performed during the same operative session add time or complexity to patient care, our benefits are: • 100% after copay For the secondary procedure(s): • 100% Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
-That is, the procedure would Nothing not add time or complexity to patient care.
-We do not pay extra for incidental procedures Not covered: All Charges.
-Reversal of voluntary sterilization Services of a standby surgeon, except during angioplasty or other high risk procedures when we determine standbys are medically necessary • Routine treatment of conditions of the foot; see Foot care Reconstructive surgery Standard Option Surgery to correct a functional defect Nothing Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Benefit Description You pay Surgical procedures (cont.)
+Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
+After satisfying the annual deductible, 20% coinsurance of our Plan allowance Not covered: All charges Reversal of voluntary sterilization Surgery related to gender reassignment • Routine treatment of conditions of the foot; see Foot care Surgery primarily for cosmetic purposes Any surgical services, other than emergent, which have not been pre-authorized by the Plan.
+Any surgical services determined not medically necessary by the Plan.
+Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the service Reconstructive surgery Surgery to correct a functional defect After satisfying the annual deductible, 20% coinsurance of our • Surgery to correct a condition caused by injury or illness if: Plan allowance the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: - Surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses; and surgical bras and replacements (see Prosthetic devices for coverage) • Surgical treatment for gender reassignments is limited to the following: Reconstructive surgery - continued on next page
+All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.